Whatsapp Icon

 When it comes to diagnosing and understanding cancer, medical professionals rely on various techniques to get a clear view of the disease.
 Two key methodologies in this realm are cytology and histology.
 Each method offers its unique benefits and limitations, making them instrumental in the comprehensive study of cancer.
 In this segment, we will explore the differences between cytology and histology, shedding light on how each approach contributes to cancer diagnosis.

 Cytology, in its essence, is the study of cells.
-It involves examining cells from various body fluids or tissues under a microscope to detect abnormalities or disease.
+It involves examining cells from various body fluids or tissues under a microscope to detect abnormalities or diseases.
 A common cytological test is the Pap smear, used in the early detection of cervical cancer.
 The primary advantage of cytology is its simplicity and non-invasiveness, making it an excellent choice for routine screening and early detection.

 However, cytology has its limitations.
 Since it focuses solely on individual cells, determining the architecture or the organization of cells within tissues can be challenging.
 This can sometimes make it difficult to differentiate between benign conditions and cancerous changes, leading to the need for more conclusive tests.